 Nova Scotia 55+ Games

 First games in 2005, these games pit participants from the six regions as previously discussed.
-These games last four days and most activities are scheduled as one day or half day events; therefore participants can normally participate in at least two or three different activities.
+These games last three days and most activities are scheduled as one day or half day events; therefore participants can normally participate in at least two or three different activities.
 Exceptions to this are hockey, curling and slo-pitch which in all likelihood require the full time to conduct a proper round-robin tournament.
 These games are held bi-annually on odd numbered years and to date we have not had to set a limit on the number of participants per region.
 As the popularity of the games grow, this may be necessary, but not for a few years yet.
 Basic cost of participation is $35.00 and again additional fees are required for some activities.
 These games are the primary determining factor in deciding who will represent Nova Scotia at the Canada 55+ Games.

 Canada 55+ Games

 As stated, these games have been in existence since 1996.
 As of now (January, 2016) eight provinces and two territories are part of the Canadian Senior Games Association (CSGA).
 Only Newfoundland and Nunavut have not joined, however, representatives from both of those areas have participated in the past and it is hoped both will come on board in the near future.
 These games are held bi-annually on even numbered years (2016, Brampton, Ontario) and participants can only take part in one activity which is primarily due to the numbers that attend the Canada games.
 As an example, over 2200 Canadians attended the 2018 Canada Games in New Brunswick with Nova Scotia being represented by 278 participants and 26 non-participants for an overall total of 304.

 Games open to people with disabilities